jasmineby65/CMEE-Coursework/README.md

 ### Jasmine Yang's CMEECoursework Repository
-- Detailed explanation of folder contents can be found in each folder.
+- Detailed explanation of directory contents can be found in the README file within each directory.